glinesbdev/odin_raylib_template/README.md

 This is a raylib library game development template which includes such features as:

 * Initialization of memory tracking to help find memory leaks.
+This is controlled by a `#config` build parameter defined as `MEMCHECK` which is on by default.
+Use `-define:MEMCHECK=false` during build to disable.
 * Initialization of a Raylib window with VSYNC turned on.
 * Delta Time calculations (default set to 60 FPS).
 This also calculates a "delta time blend" which is used for smoother calculation of different objects for a game.